Meet the Six New Members of the Dean’s Young Alumni Leadership Council (DYALC)

 This fall, six new Wilson College graduates have been named members of the Dean’s Young Alumni Leadership Council.

-The energy and enthusiasm flowing from this group are contagious.
+The energy flowing from this group resonates with so many of our alumni and donors.
 They ensure that our young graduates understand the impact that they can have by giving their time, talent and treasure to their alma mater.

 Cassia Lewis Cameron ’13